 - News, a new category this year, for videos in which drones contribute to coverage of a news story.

 In addition, the competition includes a new category: Drone Photos, for still photographs taken by drones.

 Gold, silver and bronze medals will be awarded in each category.
-The gold medal winners will also compete for the top prize, Best in Show, which carries a $250 award.
-Winning videos will be screened at an evening ceremony in the Art & Home Center's Empire Theater on Sunday, Aug.
+The gold medal winners will also compete for the top prize, Best in Show.
+In addition, the Best in Show winner will also receive a DJI Phantom Pro 4 drone, provided by DJI.
+Winning videos will be screened at an evening ceremony in the Wegmans Art & Home Center's Empire Theater on Sunday, Aug.
 26.

 Last year's Best in Show video, Cargo Drones in Amazon: Behind the Scenes, presented the story of using an unmanned aerial vehicle for the first time to deliver medicine needed to save a snake bite victim deep into the Amazon rainforest.
 Other gold medal videos presented new views of the Erie Canal, took viewers inside an expedition to Alaska, and showed the rugged beauty of Iceland.